spectrochempy/spectrochempy/docs/whatsnew/latest.rst

 ..
 Add here changes in the code  (do not delete this comment)

 - The pull-request template has been modified to reflect the latest workflow changes.
-- Coverage analysis in CI is now triggered by the plugin pytest-cov
+- Coverage analysis in CI is now triggered by the plugin pytest-cov.